Angela Alsobrooks: Israel

 Alsobrooks supports Israel's "right to defend itself" and has described herself as an ally toward maintaining Israel–United States relations, including supporting providing the country with funding and military assistance.
 She supports a two-state solution to the Israeli–Palestinian conflict.
 In 2019, Alsobrooks traveled to Israel with other local elected officials on an American Israel Education Foundation trip, during which she met with military officials and Knesset members, and visited the Golan Heights.
 According to the American Jewish Congress, she opposes the Boycott, Divestment and Sanctions (BDS) movement and supports the Antisemitism Awareness Act.

 In October 2023, Alsobrooks expressed support for Israel in the Gaza war and spoke out against hate crimes against Jewish and Muslim people.
 She later expressed support for a ceasefire in the war alongside the release of hostages held by Hamas, and argued that the U.S. should withhold its offensive weaponry to Israel if it invaded Rafah.
 In April 2024, Alsobrooks distanced herself from U.S. senator Chris Van Hollen's calls to suspend U.S. arms transfers to Israel amid the war and said that opponents of Israel in the Democratic Party were "more interested in talking about problems than in fixing them".
 In July 2025, she voted for a resolution to block U.S. arms sales to Israel amid increasing warnings about the famine in Gaza.
+In December 2025, Alsobrooks said she supported the Gaza peace plan.

+In September 2026, Alsobrooks signed on to a letter urging Israeli Prime Minister Benjamin Netanyahu to take immediate action against Israeli settler violence and stop allowing the construction of illegal settlements in the West Bank.

 Ukraine

-Alsobrooks supports Ukraine in the Russian invasion of Ukraine and said during her 2024 U.S. Senate campaign that she would support legislation to provide foreign aid to Ukraine if elected to the U.S. Senate, and expressed interest in allowing Ukraine to join NATO.
-She has also described Russian President Vladimir Putin as a dictator and a tyrant, and expressed frustration with Republican efforts to hold up bills providing military assistance to Ukraine.
+Alsobrooks supports Ukraine in the Russian invasion of Ukraine and during her Senate campaign said she would support legislation to provide foreign aid to Ukraine if elected, and expressed interest in allowing Ukraine to join NATO.
+She has called Russian President Vladimir Putin a dictator and a tyrant and expressed frustration with Republican efforts to hold up bills providing military assistance to Ukraine.
 In February 2025, Alsobrooks criticized President Donald Trump for blaming Ukraine for Russia's invasion and calling Ukrainian President Volodymyr Zelenskyy a dictator, calling it an "asinine statement that makes it clear this president is more interested in helping Putin than standing up for our allies".

+Venezuela

+In December 2025, Alsobrooks criticized U.S. military strikes on alleged drug traffickers in the Caribbean Sea, saying they represented a "dangerous abuse of power" because they were not authorized by Congress.
+In January 2026, she criticized U.S. military strikes in Venezuela, saying the strikes were likely illegal since Trump did not seek approval from Congress.